mjhoffm2/ReactTrainingTutorial/Part-3-%2D-Basic-Front-End-Application-Skeleton-with-React%2DRouter-and-React%2DBootstrap.md

 ### Set up the Router

 Similarly to React-Redux, React-Router is an interface between React and the browser's History.
 Just like we used a `<Provider />` at the root of our application to set up React-Redux, we will use a `<Router />` to set up React-Router.
+We will update our `boot-client.tsx` file as follows:

 _boot-client.tsx_
 ```ts